-Other appointments/positions: Chairman of the Board in Mangold AB and WESC AB.
-Board Member and CEO for Runaware Holding AB.
+Other appointments/positions: Chairman of the Board in Mangold AB and Vestum AB.
+Board Member of Runaware Holding AB.
 Board member in the wholly owned Investment Company GoMobile NU AB.

 Terminated board appointments/partnerships over the past five years: Chairman of the Board in Black Earth Farming, Board member in Ress Capital AB and The Skirt Factory.